Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Introduction

-The current practice for controlling type I error (in finite samples) under an RA~design consists of two approaches: simulation-based~tests~\citep[see, e.g.,][Section 3.1.1 and Appendix B]{ smith2018} or \emph{randomization~tests}~(RTs)~\citep[see, e.g., ][]{SIMON2011767}.
+The current practice for controlling type I errors (in finite samples) under an RA~design consists of two approaches: simulation-based~tests~\citep[see, e.g.,][Section 3.1.1 and Appendix B]{smith2018} or randomization~tests~\citep[see, e.g., ][]{SIMON2011767}.
 In a simulation-based test, to target type~I~error control, the critical values are estimated by Monte Carlo simulation of the test statistic under one or several parameter configurations.
-Under the population model for clinical trials, an RT is a nonparametric exact test for the null hypothesis that each treatment outcome is independent of the corresponding treatment allocation conditional on the trial history up to that allocation~\citep{SIMON2011767}.
-RTs are robust against unmeasured confounders and time trends~\citep{villar2018} and test the sharp null hypothesis under the randomization model for clinical trials~\citep{rosenberger_randomization}.
+Under the population model for clinical trials, a randomization test is a nonparametric exact test for the null hypothesis that each treatment outcome is independent of the corresponding treatment allocation conditional on the trial history up to that allocation~\citep{SIMON2011767}.
+Randomization tests are robust against unmeasured confounders and time trends~\citep{villar2018} and test the sharp null hypothesis under the randomization model for clinical trials~\citep{rosenberger_randomization}.
 In this paper, we define an exact test as a test that results in a type I error rate that is bounded above by the target significance level.